Five of Swords

 Reading the Card

 The upright Five of Swords represents conflict where the aim to win or drown others out with your point of view comes over everything else.
-Needless to say, this can result in very heated exchanges when you are not the only person who thinks they are 100% right and have the right to be heard!
+This can result in very heated exchanges when you are not the only person who thinks they have the right to be heard.

-The swords represent the intellect and ideas but they do not include the emotional depth to understand that the voices of other people do not disappear simply because they are wrong.
-The card suggests this is a battle that you will win but you may lose friends and allies if you push it too far.
+Swords represent intellect and ideas.
+They lack the emotional depth to understand that opposing voices do not disappear just because they are proven wrong.
+The card warns that you will win the immediate battle, but you will lose friends and allies if you push the conflict.

-This card asks you to think about the future and how others will react to your claims as this can be as important as the facts of your argument.
-It also asks you to think a little deeper than facts and consider intentions.
+Consider the future and how others will react to your claims.
+This can be as important as the facts of your argument.
+Think a little deeper than facts and consider intentions.
 Are other people lying, or are the people you are treating as enemies just friend in disagreement?

-The reversed Five of Swords describes a situation that occurs after the one described in the upright card.
-You have won your argument and gained your prize but also potentially burnt your bridges and now want reconciliation, or the argument to go away so you can move forward.
+The Reversed Five of Swords describes the aftermath of the Upright card.
+You won the argument and gained the prize, burning your bridges in the process.
+Now, you want reconciliation.
+You want the argument to disappear so you can move forward.

 This can now go either way: